 What activities should my camper expect during an overnight Monthly Camp?

 Campers can expect similar activities as our traditional camp.
 We try to be outside as much as possible, depending on the weather.
 We will offer two different activities for each camper to choose from during each period.

 What is the "Bring A Friend for Free" discount?

 If your camper has never been to Onyahsa, they can attend with a friend for no cost.
 This way, your camper can try Onyahsa for the first time.

 Do you have any other discounts?

-Yes, each sibling after the first receive a $10 discount.
-Also, if you sign your child up for all 8 months, receive the last one for free ($35-$40 savings).
+Yes, each sibling after the first receives a $10 discount.
+Also, if you sign your child up for all eight months, receive the last one for free ($35-$40 savings).

-Yes, we do require all campers to complete a health profile for all programs.
-CampDoc.com will send a notification once the camper has been registered asking for the parent to complete for the form.
-If your camper has a special condition, please let the camp office prior to registering your camper.
+Yes, all campers must complete a health profile for all programs.
+CampDoc.com will send a notification once the camper is registered to ask the parent to complete the form.
+If your camper has a special condition, please let the camp office know before registering your camper.

-During the monthly camps, we generally do not have a health director on site, but we do have qualified staff who are able to give any medications as needed.
-If your camper has a medical condition which needs medical staff, please contact the camp office for more information.
+We generally do not have a health director on-site during the monthly camps, but we have qualified staff who can give any medications as needed.
+Please contact the camp office for more information if your camper has a medical condition requiring medical staff.